-We paid our $5 admission for adults, children 15 & younger are free, and wandered through the incredible exhibits.
-By the way, if you are a National Park Service "America the Beautiful Pass" holder bring it with you - it gets you and three others in for free!
+I paid my $5 admission for adults, children 15 & younger are free, and wandered through the incredible exhibits.
+By the way, if you are a National Park Service "America the Beautiful Pass" holder, bring it with you!
+It gets you and three others in for free!
 Also, admission from October to April is no charge.
 What a deal!
 There are not many places to visit in Ketchikan that can be done so inexpensively.
 Oh, and as of 2018, your $5 admission includes 1 hour of free wi-fi!

 Their Operating Hours during the summer (May - September) are 8:00am to 4:00pm every day.
 During the winter (October - April) they are open 10:00-4:00 on Thursday, Friday, & Saturday.

-Chatting with the friendly & incredibly knowledgeable folks manning the information desk, we were given a scavenger hunt form for our little ones which made the visit so much fun for them!
-They had different forms for different ages and we got a kick out of searching for items in each section of the center.
+Chatting with the friendly & incredibly knowledgeable folks manning the information desk, I was given a scavenger hunt form for little ones which make the visit so much fun for them!
+They had different forms for different ages and I got a kick out of searching for items in each section of the center.

 But that's just the beginning!